Strategies for Job Searching Success: Achieve Your Goals!

 5. Seek out government offices for help

-Here’s an approach that many job seekers overlook.
-Government job placement offices are another option when you’re trying to find a job.
-There are government employment offices that can provide you with assistance.
+Here’s a strategy for job searching that many job seekers overlook.
+Government job placement offices are another option worth investigating.
 Many offer training programs to teach you how to find jobs, and staff can often provide you with hot leads on job openings.
 If you’re struggling to come up with the leads you need, this is an option that may work for you.

 6. Ask for professional referrals

-Your professional network is your biggest strength.
-By now, you should have some semblance of a community in place.
+Your professional network is your biggest strength, but this is one of the most overlooked strategies for job searching.
+By now, you should have a community in place.
 You can use that network of friends, family members, former co-workers, educators, and LinkedIn contacts to generate job leads.

-In addition to knowing how to look for jobs, it can be helpful to know where to find jobs in 2023.
-As we have already covered, it’s important to cast your net as wide as you can.
+In addition to knowing how to look for jobs, it can be helpful to know where to find them.
+As we’ve already covered, it’s important to cast your net as wide as you can.
 To help you out, we’ve compiled a brief list of the top information sources you should be using to identify available jobs in your area:

 1. Classified ads